yixuy/1724Project/README.md

 ## Objective and key features
 The objective of this project is to design and implement a high-performance real-time chat application in Rust, enabling users to register, log in, create or join chat rooms, and exchange messages instantly.
 This application will serve as a demonstration of Rust's capabilities in building a reliable and efficient communication system, with a strong emphasis on enhancing backend performance while ensuring frontend usability.

 Considering that most chat applications built with Rust currently rely on front-end frameworks like React, and there has been limited exploration into using Rust-related frameworks for front-end development.
 This project aims to leverage the Yew framework to create the user interface of the chat application, thereby, filling a gap in the current Rust ecosystem.
 The backend will be developed using Actix Web.
-Ultimately, the goal is to create a fully functional chat application using 100% Rust.
+Ultimately, the goal is to create a fully functional chat application using nearly 100% Rust.

 This project will focus on implementing several key features to ensure a seamless user experience.
 Here are the key features of the chat application: